 Unfortunately, most health insurance plans will not cover the smaller, portable, travel CPAP Machines.
 The reason is, these smaller machines are deemed to be a “luxury item” by health insurance companies.

-You can learn more regarding the pros and cons of ordering CPAP machines online here.
+Learn more about the pros and cons of ordering CPAP machines online.

 What if I don’t have health insurance?